 Drawing and Mixed Media: Expressive Ideation

-Graphic Design: Visualizing and Communicating Data
+Graphic Design: Visualizing Information

 Illustration and Identity: Finding Your Voice

 Illustration crosses all boundaries in materials and messaging: The common unifier is the identifiable style and voice of the artist.
 In this class students learn how to create a compelling narrative from their own story, identity and viewpoint.
-Lectures and research emphasize historical and contemporary artists, as well as process and creative practice.
+Lectures and research feature historical and contemporary artists, as well as process and creative practice.
 Students develop effective concepts, characters and narrative through a variety of materials such as graphite, pen and ink, collage and painting.
 Genres of communication such as social commentary and fiction are investigated to further develop personal areas of interest, process and style.
-In this course, expressive solutions to visual problems are emphasized through a rigorous sketchbook practice and the development of final concepts.
+In this course expressive solutions to visual problems are emphasized through a rigorous sketchbook practice and the development of final concepts.

 Interpreting the Figure: Culture and Context

 The figure continues to provide artists with a critical point of inspiration to express the human experience and reflect current world conditions.
 In this drawing course students learn the fundamentals of accurately portraying the human form by focusing on the underlying skeletal structure.
 Through a series of assignments, students work from observation and investigation to address anatomy and meaning.
-Then students are challenged to move outside of the conventional and cliché understanding of the skeleton, to explore other cultural and historical interpretations and psychology such as rebirth, communication and transformation.
+Then students are challenged to move outside of the conventional and cliché understanding of the skeleton, to explore other cultural and historical interpretations of rebirth, communication and transformation.
 Students develop a series of expressive drawings that position, layer and abstract the form to create work that is rich with personal meaning and unique viewpoints.
 Note: Students in the class are required to purchase a half-scale skeletal form along with drawing supplies.
 Full supply list provided upon registration.

-Sculpture: Assemblage of Ideas
+Sculpture: Ideas with Dimension